 One of the most important factors to remember about repaying your student loan is to check into your account with the lender.
 By managing your loan repayment actively, you’ll be better equipped to handle your debt and pay your loan off faster.

 - Alberta borrowers can manage the provincial portion of their loans at Student Aid Alberta.

 You also need to ensure that all of your contact information (and bank account information) is current with your lender(s).
 If you are funded by an integrated province (like Saskatchewan), you will only need to update your information once.
 If you have received separate funding from your province and the federal government, you will need to ensure that both lenders have up-to-date contact information.

-After you graduate, your student loan enters a six-month grace period.
-During this time, you do not need to make any payments.
-However, your loan will be accruing interest (with the exception of the Alberta portion, if you are an Alberta borrower).
+After you graduate, or once you decide to call your educational journey complete, your student loan enters a grace period.
+During this time, you do not need to make any payments and your loan does not accrue interest.

-The interest rate in Alberta is the current prime rate.
-Alternatively, you can lock in at the current prime rate plus two per cent.
-This option, however, is less popular.
+The (floating) interest rate on Alberta loans is the current prime rate.
+Alternatively, you can lock in at prime rate plus two per cent.

 If you have questions about repayment, contact us at firstname.lastname@example.org

-Following the six-month grace period, your loan enters repayment and you are required to make monthly payments.
-The longer your repayment period, the more your loan costs you over time.
+With interest-bearing loans, the longer your repayment period, the more your loan costs you over time.
 So anything you can do to speed things up is to your benefit.
 Consider these options:

 - Make payments before your grace period ends.